smridhgupta/alpha-dwda/README.md

 # Usage

-Download the Binary from Releases and run dwd.exe
+No need to clone, just download the Binary from Releases and run dwd.exe

 # Donate